primatejs/app/README.md

 This is an example application for the [Primate][primate] framework.
 It is reflected in the Primate [Getting started guide][getting-started].

+## How to run

-To get started, clone this repository and run `npm install`.
-To get the example running you will have to create your own SSL certificate and key as demonstrated in the guide.
+Clone this repository and execute `./make-ssl` to create your own SSL certificate and key as demonstrated in the guide.

+For Node.js, execute `./node.run`.

+For Deno, execute `./deno.run`.

 ## License